Seeking Advice and Support for Post-Colostomy Emotions

 I haven't had a drink in over 20 years because I live my life by the Serenity Prayer, that and I realize the only thing I have any control over is my attitude.
 Here is a silly little story that expresses the way I feel.

 There once was a woman who woke up one morning, looked in the mirror, and noticed she had only three hairs on her head.
-"Well," she lsaid, "I think I'll braid my hair today!"
+"Well," she said, "I think I'll braid my hair today!"
 So she did, and she had a wonderful day.
-The next day she woke up, looked in the; mirror and saw that she had only two hairs on her head.
+The next day she woke up, looked in the mirror and saw that she had only two hairs on her head.
 "H-m-m," she said.
 "I think I'll part my hair down the middle today!"
 So she did, and she had a grand day.
-The next day she woke up, looked in the mirror and noticed that she hod only one hair on her head.
+The next day she woke up, looked in the mirror and noticed that she had only one hair on her head.
 "Well," she said.
-"Today I'm going to wear my hair in a pony tail!"
+"Today I'm going to wear my hair in a ponytail!"
 So she did, and she had a fun, fun day.
 The next day she woke up, looked in the mirror and noticed that there wasn't a single hair on her head.
 "YEA!" she exclaimed.
 "I don't have to fix my hair today!"

-Attitude is Everything!
+Attitude is everything!
 Speak kindly, live simply, love generously, care deeply, and leave the rest to our Creator.

 Hope you feel better today.